Want more stories like this? By becoming a Supporter, you help make that possible!

-WINNIPEG — A Winnipeg man accused of sending letter bombs to his ex-wife and two lawyers was denied bail Wednesday, but he plans to appeal.
+WINNIPEG — A man accused of sending letter bombs to his ex-wife and two lawyers was denied bail Wednesday, but he plans to appeal.

-Amsel was arrested in early July after the bombs were sent to his ex-wife’s workplace and the lawyers who had represented Amsel and his wife in their divorce.
+Amsel, 49, was arrested in early July after bombs were sent to his former wife’s workplace and the offices of lawyers who had represented Amsel and his wife in their divorce.
 Police said that in each case an explosive compound was inserted into a recording device.

-Two bombs were safely disposed of but one bomb exploded, severely injuring lawyer Maria Mitousis.
+Two bombs were safely disposed of, but one exploded and severely injured lawyer Maria Mitousis.
 She lost a hand and suffered other injuries which will require long-term rehabilitation.

 The Canadian Press